juanlopes/sparrow/README.md

 ## Output

 Solutions are exported as SVG files in `output` folder.
+The final SVG solutions is saved as `output/final_{name}.svg`.

 The SVG files are both a visualization and formal output of a solution as all original shapes and their exact transformations applied to them are defined within the SVG:
 ```html
     ...